The project

 Suppliers, Industry and First Nations

-The project is being delivered by BW ESS, a global energy storage developer, owner and operator.
+The Bannaby BESS is being delivered by BW ESS, a global energy storage developer, owner and operator.

-BW ESS is a long-term utility-scale BESS developer, owner and operator.
-The company is headquartered in Zurich, with a presence in Sweden, the United Kingdom, Spain, Germany, Italy, Sweden and Australia.
+BW ESS is a long-term developer, owner and operator of utility-scale battery energy storage projects.
+The company is headquartered in Zurich and operates across Europe and Australia.

 .avif)